Hydrodynamics in a condensation regime: the disordered asymmetric zero-range process: Proof of Lemma 3.2

 that converges to $\int_0^1udu$ only if \eqref{growth_inc} holds.
 If \eqref{assumption_afgl_1} fails, consider a subsequence of values of $y_{n+1}/y_n$ converging to $a\in(1,+\infty]$, then, for $f(u)=u$, and $z_n=(y_n+y_{n+1})/2$, we have \be \frac{1}{z_n}\sum_{x=y_0}^{z_n}f[u(x)]=\frac{2}{y_n+y_{n+1}}\left( \frac{y_n+n}{2}+s_n \right) \ee where $s_n\sim l_n/8$ is the contribution of the sum between $x=y_n+1$ and $x=z_n$.
 Hence, using \eqref{growth_inc}, the l.h.s. of \eqref{empirical_z} converges to

 {\em Proof of (ii).} If $c<C$, this is a tautology.
 If $c=C$, for $n\in\Z$, by \eqref{sample_uniform}--\eqref{inversion}, the sequence $(y_n)_{n\in\Z}$ satisfies $\alpha(y_n)=C=c$ and thus satisfies Assumption \ref{assumption_dense} by \eqref{assumption_afgl_1}.
 Conversely, let $(t_n)_{n\in\Z}$ be such that $t_{n+1}/t_n\to 1$ and $\alpha(t_n)\to C$.
 The latter limit implies that $(t_n)_{n\in\Z}$ is extracted from a sequence of the form \be z_n=y_n+\varepsilon_n(y_{n+1}-y_n)\ee where $\varepsilon_n\to 0$ as $n\to\pm\infty$.
 If $y_{n+1}/y_n$ has a subsequence tending to $a\in[1,+\infty]$, the corresponding subsequence of $t_{n+1}/t_n$ converges to $a$.
-Thus $a=1$.\\ \\ \end{appendix} {\bf Acknowledgments.} We thank Gunter Sch\"utz for pointing us reference \cite{hs}, and for many interesting discussions.
-This work was partially supported by laboratoire MAP5, grants ANR-15-CE40-0020-02 and ANR-14-CE25-0011, Simons Foundation Collaboration grant 281207 awarded to K. Ravishankar.
+Thus $a=1$.\\ \\ {\bf Acknowledgments.} We thank Gunter Sch\"utz for pointing us reference \cite{hs}, and for many interesting discussions.
+This work was partially supported by laboratoire MAP5, grants ANR-15-CE40-0020-02 and ANR-14-CE25-0011, LabEx CARMIN (ANR-10-LABX-59-01), Simons Foundation Collaboration grant 281207 awarded to K. Ravishankar.
 We thank Universit\'{e}s Clermont Auvergne and Paris Descartes for hospitality.
 This work was partially carried out during C.B.'s 2017-2018 d\'el\'egation CNRS, whose support is acknowledged.
-Part of it was done during the authors' stay at the Institut Henri Poincar\'e - Centre Emile Borel during the trimester ``Stochastic Dynamics Out of Equilibrium''.
-The authors thank this institution for hospitality and support.
+Part of it was done during the authors' stay at the Institut Henri Poincar\'e (UMS 5208 CNRS-Sorbonne Universit\'e) - Centre Emile Borel for the trimester ``Stochastic Dynamics Out of Equilibrium'', and during the authors' stay at NYU Shanghai.
+The authors thank these institutions for hospitality and support.